cylestio/cylestio-monitor/README.md

 ## Overview

-Cylestio Monitor is a Python SDK that provides security and monitoring capabilities for AI agents.
+Cylestio Monitor is a Python SDK that provides security and monitoring capabilities for AI agents with OpenTelemetry-compliant telemetry.
 While it works as a standalone solution, it integrates seamlessly with the Cylestio UI and smart dashboards for enhanced user experience and additional security and monitoring capabilities across your entire agentic workforce.

 **For full documentation, visit [https://docs.cylestio.com](https://docs.cylestio.com)**